 (b) take reasonable steps to ensure compliance with those measures.

-12.8 You acknowledges that we are reliant on you for direction as to the extent to which we are entitled to use and process the Personal Data.
-Consequently, we will not be liable for any claim brought by a Data Subject (as defined in the Data Protection Laws) arising from any action or omission by OurVet.Shop, to the extent that such action or omission resulted directly from your instructions.
+13.8 You acknowledge that Virtual Recall is reliant on you for direction as to the extent to which Virtual Recall is entitled to use and process the Personal Data.
+Consequently, Virtual Recall will not be liable for any claim brought by a Data Subject (as defined in the Data Protection Laws) arising from any action or omission by Virtual Recall, to the extent that such action or omission resulted directly from your instructions.

-(a) there is a contract between OurVet.Shop and the subcontractor that is on terms which are substantially the same as those set out in these Terms; and
+(a) there is a contract between Virtual Recall and the subcontractor that is on terms which are substantially the same as those set out in these Terms; and

 (b) the subcontractor will cease processing your Personal Data if these Terms are terminated.

-12.10 When we act as a data processor it does not pass to third parties (other than as set out in clause 12.9 above) any Personal Data relating to you or your clients.
+13.10 Virtual Recall is a data processor and does not pass to third parties (other than as set out in clause 13.9 above) any Personal Data relating to you or your clients.
 We will store data to enable us to generate the message and provide message log files which we make available for your use through a secure web-based portal and email log files.
 This may include client surname, phone number, email address and postal address plus the content of the SMS, email or postal item as agreed with you.
 We will have the right to store and analyse non-personally identifiable data or information, including send volumes, frequencies, bounce rates and device information.
 You also acknowledge that SMS, email and post are insecure message mediums and therefore security of information sent via these routes cannot be guaranteed.
-We cannot be held responsible for interruption or interception of these communications.
+Virtual Recall cannot be held responsible for interruption or interception of these communications.

-12.11 You, as the data controller pursuant to clause 12.2(a), above, shall comply fully with all Data Protection Laws and any additional applicable laws or regulations relating to direct marketing.
-You shall indemnify us for all costs and losses that we incur as a direct or indirect consequence of your breach of any applicable data protection, direct marketing or other legislation in connection with your use of OurVet.Shop services.
+13.11 You, as the data controller pursuant to clause 12.2(a), above, shall comply with fully with all Data Protection Laws and any additional applicable laws or regulations relating to direct marketing.
+You shall indemnify us for all costs and losses that we incur as a direct or indirect consequence of your breach of any applicable data protection, direct marketing or other legislation in connection with your use of Virtual Recall services.